 Media contact: Hopkins Forest Manager Drew Jones at (413) 597-4353 or [email protected]

-The event is free to the public and appropriate for people of all ages; it will be held regardless of the weather.
-Hopkins Forest, owned and operated by Williams College, is located at the junction of Bulkley Street and Northwest Hill Road in Williamstown.
+Hopkins Forest, owned and operated by Williams College, is located near the junction of Bulkley Street and Northwest Hill Road in Williamstown.

 For building locations on the Williams campus, please consult the map outside the driveway entrance to the Security Office located in Hopkins Hall on Main Street (Rte.
 2), next to the Thompson Memorial Chapel, or call the Office of Communications (413) 597-4277.
 The map can also be found on the web at www.williams.edu/map